-This practice advisory applies to family law cases in the Superior Court of Justice in the Simcoe, Muskoka and Cornwall Superior Court of Justice, Family Court Branch and to Superior Courts in the Northwest and Northeast regions.
-This project has been extended to include the Ottawa, Peterborough, Cobourg and Lindsay Family Courts, and will be available in the Family Court Branch in Oshawa effective June 1, 2022.
+This practice advisory applies to family law cases in the Superior Court of Justice in the Simcoe, Muskoka, Cornwall, Ottawa, Oshawa Superior Court of Justice, Family Court Branch and to Superior Courts in the Northwest and Northeast regions.
+This project has been extended to Kitchener effective November 1, 2022.

 Parties in the above locations may now, on consent, choose to participate in a Binding Judicial Dispute Resolution (Binding JDR) hearing to reach a final resolution of their family law dispute more quickly and through less formal processes.

 In Binding JDR, the judge meets with the parties (and their lawyers, if any) to explore possibilities for resolution.
 Each party is expected to explain their proposal to resolve the outstanding issues as well as the key facts that support their position.
 If the parties cannot reach an agreement, the judge will hear from both parties regarding the orders that they are seeking.
 The judge may ask questions and request additional information from the parties, if necessary, to reach an informed and fair decision.
 The judge will also be able to hear anything that they consider important and relevant to the issues that need to be decided, regardless of the formal rules of evidence.
 At the conclusion of Binding JDR, the judge will provide a final decision on all outstanding issues, including those that have been resolved on consent.